 - Firm component per MWh of booked capacity, and

 - Variable component calculated based on the price per MWh of transmitted gas.

 Following the implementation of Commission Regulation (EU) 2017/460 of 16 March 2017 (NC TAR), two Price Decisions for a given calendar year are issued starting in 2018:

 - A Price Decision laying down prices for the transmission system's border points and storages is issued no later than 30 days before the annual transmission capacity auction, that is by the end of May of the preceding year, and

 - A Price Decision laying down other regulated prices for the gas market is usually issued by the end of November of the preceding year.

 For the transmission system's border points, the regulated firm price for booked capacity is equal to the starting price in the transmission capacity auction.

-The Price Decision lays down regulated prices for border points of the transmission system for the calendar year of 2019.
+The Price Decision lays down fixed regulated prices for border points of the transmission system for the calendar year of 2023.

-The Price Decision lays down regulated prices for gas transmission for gas storages, distributors and customers directly connected to the transmission system for the calendar year of 2019.
+The Price Decision lays down the variable price component for border points, regulated prices for virtual gas storage points, distributors and customers directly connected to the transmission system for the calendar year of 2023.